A basic guide to configure a firewall in 5 steps: create zones, configure settings, and review firewall rules.

 Once you have finished testing your firewall, your firewall should be ready for production.
 Always remember to keep a backup of your firewall configuration saved in a secure place so that all of your hard work is not lost in the event of a hardware failure.

-Now remember, this is just an overview to help you understand the major steps of firewall configuration.
+Remember, this is just an overview to help you understand the major steps of firewall configuration.
 When using tutorials, or even if you decide to configure your own firewall, be sure to have a security expert review your configuration to make sure it is set up to keep your data as safe as possible.

 With your firewall in production, you have finished your firewall configuration, but firewall management has just begun.
 Logs must be monitored, firmware must be updated, vulnerability scans must be performed, and firewall rules must be reviewed at least every six months.
 Last of all, be sure to document your process and be diligent about performing these ongoing tasks to ensure that your firewall continues to protect your network.